apache/hertzbeat/README.md

 ## 🐕 Quick Start

-- If you don’t want to deploy but use it directly, we provide [SAAS Monitoring Cloud-TanCloud](https://console.tancloud.cn), **[Log In For Free](https://console.tancloud.cn)**.
+- If you prefer to use HertzBeat directly without deploying it, we provide [SAAS Monitoring Cloud-TanCloud](https://console.tancloud.cn), **[Log In For Free](https://console.tancloud.cn)**.
-- If you want to deploy HertzBeat local, please refer to the following Deployment Documentation for operation.
+- If you wish to deploy HertzBeat locally, please refer to the following Deployment Documentation for instructions.

 ### 🍞 Install HertzBeat